UK officials vow to take security of Indian mission 'seriously' after vandalism by pro-Khalistani protesters | Law-Order

 UK officials vow to take security of Indian mission 'seriously' after vandalism by pro-Khalistani protesters

-After the incident, police arrested one person related to the violent disorder.
+The tricolour flying atop the Indian High Commission was grabbed at by the protesters chanting pro-Khalistani slogans on Sunday, leading to an arrest related to the violent disorder.

-Officials from the mission said the ''attempted but failed'' attack had been foiled and that the tricolour was now flying ''grander'', with a larger tricolour now adorning the India House façade.

-The Metropolitan Police said two members of security staff sustained minor injuries, which did not require hospital treatment and an investigation has been launched after an arrest on suspicion of violent disorder.
+Officials from the mission said the ''attempted but failed'' attack had been foiled and that the tricolour was now flying ''grander''.
+The Metropolitan Police said two members of security staff sustained minor injuries which did not require hospital treatment.
+An investigation has been launched.

-When asked about additional security at the premises, the force said it will not “discuss matters of security”.

 ''There is no place in our city for this kind of behaviour,'' he tweeted.